logu/veggie-forest/README.md

 ### Directory structure

-The root directory for the app :
+The root directory generated for the app :
-TODO : update the directory tree
 <pre>
 ├──  veggie-forest/
 </pre>